Defining Application

 TelemetryOS automatically:

-- Clones your repository
+- Clones the repository

 - Installs dependencies (